Before You Go

 Most of the fishing on the San Juan tends to be found outside of Utah (directly below Navajo Dam in New Mexico there was once estimated to be some 80,000 trout over 17 inches long).
 However, on our trips, you are not unlikely to catch channel catfish, and possibly rainbow or brown trout.
 The best fishing occurs during the spring and fall.

 If you plan to fish, be sure to familiarize yourself with Utah fishing regulations.
-Adults will need to purchase a three-day, seven-day, or Utah annual permit online (not required for youth 12 and under).
+Adults will need to purchase a three-day, seven-day, or Utah annual license online (not required for youth 12 and under).
 You will also need to bring your own rod, tackle, and/or bait*.

 *Fishing rods must be collapsible and have a hard case.
 Please tell your guide about your fishing gear at the pre-trip meeting, so they can plan adequate storage space.